-The BHP Clinical Research Program conducts research to improve our understanding and treatment of mood, anxiety, personality, and psychotic disorders.
+The BHP Clinical Research Program conducts research to improve our understanding and treatment of psychiatric disorders.
 The BHP exemplifies an integrative approach in which research informs clinical practice, and clinical practice informs research.

 Our primary aims are to: